 “Every member of the team guided us every step of the way,” says Jennifer.
 “The genuine excitement from everyone over Kaleo’s progress is wonderful.
 We are forever grateful to everyone at CHOP for saving our son’s life.”

-Kaleo is a Patient Ambassador for the 2018 Parkway Run & Walk, CHOP’s largest fundraiser for pediatric cancer research and care.
+Kaleo was a Patient Ambassador for the 2018 Parkway Run & Walk, CHOP’s largest fundraiser for pediatric cancer research and care.
 The goal of the Parkway Run is to create a future where no child is sidelined by a cancer diagnosis.